 How to write the perfect CV if you’re a freelancer

 Are you just starting out in your freelance career and need some guidance on how to write the perfect CV?
 Or maybe you’re struggling to secure the clients you deserve?
 Well, look no further!
-Here we have our top 10 tips for the perfect CV if you’re a freelancer that’ll be sure to showcase your skills whilst providing recruiters and clients with all the necessary information they need to see if you’re the best fit for the job.
+Here we have our top 10 tips on how to write the perfect CV if you’re a freelancer that will showcase your skills whilst providing recruiters with all the necessary information they need to see if you’re the best fit for the job.

 1. Include your rates